 Attics are a collection point of excess air, both hot and cold.
-If your energy bills start to climb suddenly and you rule out a problem with your HVAC system, the problem may be a roof leak.
-Warm air and cool air can escape out of a roof leak and cause your HVAC system to run more to compensate.
+If energy bills start to climb suddenly and the homeowner has ruled out problems with the HVAC system, the problem may be a roof leak.
+Warm air and cool air can escape out of a roof leak and cause the HVAC system to run more to compensate.

 Gutters need to be cleaned regularly to prevent debris and water from pooling at the edge of the roof.
-When pests have access to the roof and a pile of debris, it can spell disaster for your roof, as this combination can encourage an infestation that could cause a leak.
-Additionally, if you keep an eye on the debris that’s in your gutters when you clean them out, you’ll notice if you suddenly have more shingle granules collecting in the gutters.
+When pests have access to the roof and a pile of debris, it can spell disaster for the roof, as this combination can encourage an infestation that could cause a leak.
+Rather than figuring out how to get rid of roof rats or birds’ nests down the road, homeowners are advised to have the gutters cleaned in a timely manner.
+Additionally, keeping an eye on the debris that’s in the gutters while cleaning them out provides homeowners with an opportunity to look for shingle granules collecting in the gutters.
 Worn-out shingles begin to disintegrate when they need replacing.

-Keeping your gutters free and clear is a necessary part of home maintenance.
-Taking care of this task is an option for homeowners who are comfortable using ladders and getting on the roof.
-Still, you may need a professional gutter cleaner if you have a complex or steep roof or physical limitations.
+Keeping gutters free and clear is a necessary part of home maintenance.
+Taking care of this task as a DIY project is certainly an option for homeowners who are comfortable using ladders and getting on the roof.
+Still, a professional gutter cleaner may be better equipped than homeowners who have a complex or steep roof or physical limitations.
 Some homeowners may even be comfortable applying a fresh sealant to a skylight that started leaking, and they can certainly do some visual inspections of the roof and attic if they suspect they have a roof leak.
 However, beyond these more straightforward tasks, repairing a roof is a risky job that’s best left to professionals who are experienced and comfortable doing it.
-The last thing you want is an injury from falling or stepping through a weak part of the roof.
-Let the insured roofers take care of the dangerous job of roof repairs.
+The last thing anyone wants is an injury from falling or stepping through a weak part of the roof.
+Instead, homeowners are advised to let insured roofers take care of the dangerous job of roof repairs.

 Working on a roof requires balance and skill—all without a fear of heights.
 A steep roof pitch is no laughing matter, and roofers may use special equipment to stay safe while working at a steep angle.
 Beyond the general safety concerns, building or repairing a roof so it lasts for years takes skill and expertise.
 Some roof repairs require more than one item to be repaired.
 For instance, a roofer can inspect the damage around a chimney and discover that the roof is soft for several feet around the chimney.
 As a result, they can determine that the decking and even a truss may also need repair.
-A reputable roofer will know exactly what materials are required to do any kind of roof repair, so look for “roof replacement near me” to find a pro to help.
+The best roofing companies will know exactly what materials are required to do any kind of roof repair; homeowners can search for “roof replacement near me” to find a pro who can help.

 How to Save Money on Roof Repair Cost

-Though roof repair costs aren’t as expensive as some repair costs, it’s still an unexpected expenditure that could have been used for something more exciting.
-To keep costs low, consider these tips for how to save money on roof repair costs.
+Though roof repair costs aren’t as expensive as some repair costs, they’re still an unexpected expenditure that could have been used for something more exciting.
+To keep costs low, consider these tips for how to save money on a roof repair project.

-- Stay on top of any roof problems so you only have to pay for a roof repair instead of a new roof.
+- Keep up the maintenance.
+Stay on top of any roof problems so you only have to pay for a roof repair instead of a new roof.

-- Inspect the roof’s exterior and attic after every major storm to check for any leaks or damage.
+- Be vigilant.
+Inspect the roof’s exterior and attic after every major storm to check for any leaks or damage.

-- If the damage comes from a natural disaster, you can check if your homeowners insurance policy covers or will assist with roof repair costs.
+- Check your insurance policy.
+If the damage comes from a natural disaster, homeowners insurance may cover or assist with roof repair costs.

-- Don’t hesitate to get more than one quote for roof repair costs.
+- Shop around.
+Don’t hesitate to get more than one quote for roof repair costs.

-- If the repair isn’t critical, consider waiting until later in the season when demand is lower.
+- Wait for the offseason.
+If the repair isn’t critical, consider waiting until demand is lower.

-- Research how the parts of your roof work together so you can make an informed decision after an inspection to make sure you only pay for the repairs you need.
+- Do your research.
+Look into how the parts of the roof work together so you can make an informed decision after an inspection and pay only for the repairs you need.

-- Check for government rebates that apply for repairs that make your house more energy efficient.
+- Check for government rebates.
+Some rebates may apply if the repairs make your house more energy efficient.

-- If the repairs will be covered by your insurance, use a company from their approved list.
+- Choose pros wisely.
+If the repairs will be covered by your insurance, use a company from the insurer’s approved list.

-- Sign up for newsletters from roofing companies.
-They may offer specials and discounts that aren’t otherwise advertised.
+- Keep an eye out for discounts.
+Sign up for newsletters from roofing companies.
+They may offer specials that aren’t otherwise advertised.

-Since most of us aren’t comfortable getting on a roof to make repairs, it’s essential to hire a roofing contractor that you can trust.
-A reputable roofing company must have a license and insurance since roofing is a high-risk industry, so make sure to ask about that first.
-You’ll also want to know about warranties or guarantees they offer for roof repairs.
-Ask a roofing contractor any of the following questions to feel confident that you’re hiring the right company.
+Most people aren’t comfortable getting on a roof to make repairs, so it’s essential that they hire a trusted roofing contractor.
+Because roofing is a high-risk industry, a reputable roofing company must have a license and insurance, so the homeowner will want to ask about that first.
+It’s also wise for a homeowner to inquire about warranties or guarantees the company offers for roof repairs.
+Homeowners can ask a roofing contractor any of the following questions to help them feel confident in hiring the right roofer.

 - Do you accept my homeowners insurance?